okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-overview/main/index.md

 <div class="oie-embedded-sdk">

-This document describes how to integrate user sign in, self-registration, and other features of an identity solution into your app using Okta’s IDX SDK.
-All the code samples come from the SDK’s sample application that is provided with the IDX SDK.
+This document describes how to integrate user sign in, self-registration, and other features into your app using Okta’s embedded SDK.
+Most of the code samples in this guide are derived from the included sample application that is provided with the SDK.

-### Why you would want to use IDX SDK
+## Why you would want to use the embedded SDK

-Several reasons why you would choose the IDX SDK include:
+Several reasons why you would choose the embedded SDK include:

 1. Customized user experience
 1. Branding requirements